Allegro CL 10.1

 • Language personalities can be defined and loaded, which customize the debugger behavior for domain specific languages implemented in Common Lisp.

 The source stepper displays source code while stepping through a form.
-When using it with the IDE, (not available on Sparc or AIX platforms) the source stepper is associated with the new Stepper Dialog.
+When using it with the IDE, the source stepper is associated with the new Stepper Dialog.
 The Stepper Dialog allows carefully testing compiled code by interrupting execution at selected forms in the original source code and at macroexpansions of the code, allowing state to be examined at each stop point.

 The dialog displays the original lisp source code for a function or method that is being stepped through, highlighting the form at which the stepper is stopped.
 Button widgets allow proceeding in various ways each time execution has been interrupted.
 The dialog also displays macroexpanded forms and the values of arguments and local variables, updated after each step.
 The IDE's code editor can be invoked at any time on the code being stepped through.